 - 1> If you are not in the Shape menu, press [Shapes and Effects] then [Shape Generator] at the top menu. - 2> Press [Edit]. - 3> Press [Select shape] - 4> By the softkeys is a list of the currently running shapes. - 5> Press a softkey to make the shape active.
-The active shape is highlighted. - 6> Press Enter to get back to the Shape Generator menu. - If you applied the same shape several times to different fixtures, you can change each copy of the shape independently.
+The active shape is highlighted. - 6> Press <Enter> to get back to the Shape Generator menu. - If you applied the same shape several times to different fixtures, you can change each copy of the shape independently.

-6.4.3 Resynchronise shapes
+7.4.3 RESYNCHRONISE SHAPES

-The [Restart Shapes] option in the Shape Edit menu allows you to restart all running shapes, this is useful if you have multiple shapes running and you need to see how they will interact.
+The [Restart Shapes] option in the Shape Edit menu allows you to restart all running shapes, this is useful if you have multiple shapes in a cue and you need to see how they will start up when the cue is fired.